Sahajj/Cafe-management-/README.md

 # Cafe-management-systems

-This is a cafa mangements systems usign Rest api.
+This is a cafe management system using Rest api.

 <!-- I extencively used flask to create this procjet